-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Foundation Up to 25% of Work Order Value Less 10% for Retainage Completing all demolition and abatement work for the project as established in the Work Order.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Foundation Up to 25% of Work Order Value Less 10% for Retainage Inspection shall be requested upon: Completing all demolition and abatement work for the project as established in the Work Order.
 Having met all environmental and other permits closing for the demolition and abatement works.
 Completion of earth movement and grading necessary for foundations and slab on-grade.
-Completion of rebar placement for the home's foundation and before concrete pouring occurs.
+Completion of under-slab placement of utilities is complete Completion of rebar placement for the home's foundation and before concrete pouring occurs.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.